annieliu10/Outreach-Assistant-/README.md

 three components including **pre-contact**, **mid-contact** as well as **post-contact** respectively.

 ## Pre-Contact
-Pre-contact handles filtering out the companies that have recently been contacted in the past months and ones that are out of preference as well as inputting company information into the system.
+Pre-contact handles adding new companies to potential companies to be contacted.
+It also filters out companies that do not meet the input size range as well as prioritizes the list of companies that should be contacted based on industry or size.

 ## Mid-Contact
-Mid-contact manages prioritizing the list of companies that should be contacted in order based on their size and industry.
-In addition, it ensures that no sales meetings are booked on the same day.
+Mid-contact manages booking meetings, ensuring no sales meetings are booked on the same day as well as letting the user know which meetings are least spaced out.
+In addition, it also updates the list of companies that are being contacted.

 ## Post-Contact
-Post-contact simply takes care of the follow-up based on companies' interest or satisfaction levels.
+Post-contact simply takes care of the follow-up based on companies' interest or satisfaction levels as well as display the companies that have been contacted or have yet to be contacted as well as the ones that have been followed up.

 ## User-Stories
 - As a user, I want to be able to add companies to the list of interested companies.
 - As a user, I want to be able to view the list of companies I should contact in order as well as the list of companies to be followed up.
-- As a user, I want to be able to book sales meetings.
+- As a user, I want to be able to book sales meetings and know which meetings are least spaced out so that I can change booking times.
-- As a user, I want to be able to update the company status if they are contacted.
+- As a user, I want to be able to update the company status if they are contacted or followed up.